-Generally I don't do custom jobs but If you have a special request as far as type of wood or size of instrument you may contact me and we can discuss possibilities.
-Prices vary according to type of wood and size of instrument and currently range between $500.00 to $1200.00.
-I take all major credit cards and certified checks.
+Generally I don't do custom jobs but, it doesn't hurt to ask, if you have a special request as far as type of wood or size of instrument, contact me and we can discuss possibilities.
+My creations are fueled by my passion not by a need or desire for money.
+Prices vary according to type of wood and size of instrument.
+I use paypal for all my transactions.

-Moore Ukuleles are guaranteed against any construction related issues for 6 months and will be replaced or repaired at no cost to the customer.
-This of course does not apply to damage due to abuse,neglect or use on the part of the customer.
+Moore Ukuleles are guaranteed against any construction related issues and will be replaced or repaired at no cost to the customer.
+This of course does not apply to damage due to abuse or neglect on the part of the customer.
 When you receive your ukulele , if for any reason you decide you don't love it, return in original condition, postmarked within fourteen days of delivery and receive a full refund.

 About Howard Moore III

 From my earliest childhood memories, I remember my Dad working with wood.
 Friends of the family would joke that Dad would have to keep his bird carvings away from the cats because they would try to eat them.
-Dad instilled in me his passion for creating and working with wood from an early age.
+Dad instilled in me his passion for creating and wood carving.
 Before I was ten years old I was carving animals out of wood.

 In the 1970's, while I was attending Ringling School of Art and Design in Sarasota Florida, my Dad, Howard Moore Jr., along with his friend Dick Porter started making Appalachian lap dulcimers.
 They would teach classes on making and playing the dulcimers every year in Montreat North Carolina, a yearly tradition that went on for over forty years, to this day they have made around 600 dulcimers.